TombRaiderModding/BigfileLogger/wii/README.md

 Gecko codes for logging bigfile files with the Wii versions.

+## Game list

+`trae.txt` is for the European version of "Tomb Raider: Anniversary".

+`tr8.txt` is for the European version of "Tomb Raider: Underworld".

 ## Usage

 To use these codes, copy the contents of the `.txt` file into *Game > Properties > Gecko Codes*.